Danlowe95/Runescape-Scripting/README.md

 # Runescape
-Old and new scripts, written in my spare time to automate play in the game Runescape.
+Old and new scripts, written in my spare time to automate gameplay in Runescape.

 <h3> The Old </h3>